top of page

-Strategic Chapter 11 and Subchapter V Counsel for Tennessee Businesses
+Chapter 11, Subchapter V, and Loan Workouts for Tennessee Businesses

-When debt pressure threatens stability, we design and execute restructuring strategies that protect enterprise value and restore control.
+When debt pressure threatens stability, we use restructuring strategies to protect enterprise value and restore control.

-Based in Nashville and representing companies throughout Tennessee, we advise owners and management teams through consequential restructuring decisions with one objective: protect enterprise value and restore stability.
+Based in Nashville and representing companies throughout Tennessee, we advise owners and management teams through difficult restructuring decisions with one objective: protect enterprise value and restore stability.

 Chapter 11 and Restructuring for Tennessee Businesses